dannybabbev/pc_cleaner/README.md

 - Minimal and performant PC cleaner
 - Simple and auditable code
-- Safe: moves directories to trash
+- Safe: moves directories to trash, does not hard delete
 - Minimal dependencies

-Don't trust it, verify it!
+Don't trust, verify!

 ## Features